imjoy-team/ImJoy/web/public/docs/getting_started.md

 ## ImJoy for core developers
 <!--**[TODO]**-->
-- How ImJoy is hosted (list different repositories)
+- How ImJoy is hosted (different repositories)
-- Automatic buids
+- Automatic builds
+- ...